muiz95/Fantasy-Premiere-League-Optimization/README.md

-# FPL Predictive Model-CAPSTONE Project Sprint 1
+# FPL Predictive Model-CAPSTONE Project
 by Mu-izz Gbadamosi <br>

 The goal of this project is to create a predictive model for the Fantasy Premier League.
 The model is meant to suggest the best players to select for each gameweek to maximize the total amount of points while minimizing the amount spent.